-Take a look at what you may be eligible for if you're looking to buy in the NT:
+Take a look at what you may be eligible for if you're looking to buy in the NT.

-A plum total of AU$26,000 can be granted to eligible first home buyers in the state, whether that's for a new house, or one that has yet to be built.
+A total of AU$26,000 can be granted to eligible first home buyers in the state, whether that's for a new house, or one that has yet to be built.
 The state determines a new home to be one that hasn't yet been lived, or sold as a residential abode, so it's important to meet this criteria.
 You can find out more by visiting the Department of Treasure and Finance

 Are there any hidden costs when buying your first home in the Northern Territory?